Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-41-pyrophytes.md

 "A planet with no People, but lots of useful things.
 Not far from here, in interstellar terms."

 "Hmm.
-In-ter-*stell*-lar," Vemik mulled the word over, then translated it into Peoplespeak with a compound word. *[all-the-steps-between-stars].* Difficult word in any language.”
+In-ter-*stell*-lar," Vemik mulled the word over, then translated it into Peoplespeak with a compound word. *[all-the-steps-between-stars].* Difficult word in any language."

 "Only for you, Sky-Thinker," Daniel grinned at him.
 Vemik huffed the very specific almost-trill that said he was amused by the tease, but was certainly going to be re-exerting his physical superiority over the old man when his hands weren’t full.
 The People were like that, intrinsically kinetic.